Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

-The proof of Proposition \ref{prop: upper bounds Hdim} relies on additional statements about efficient covers of convex sets, and is deferred to \S \ref{subsec: sec 8 aux}.
-To obtain an upper bound on the Hausdorff dimension of $\SF_{(\leq a)}$, we will verify the assumptions of Proposition \ref{prop: upper bounds Hdim}, with $d=5$.
-In our setup, a small adapted neighborhood $\mathcal{U} \subset \EE$ (to be defined below) will play the role of a neighborhood in $\R^5$, and the 2-dimensional subspace $\mathscr{N}_x(\EE)$ will play the role of $\R^2$.
+\end{prop} To obtain an upper bound on the Hausdorff dimension of $\SF_{(\leq a)}$, we will verify the assumptions of Proposition \ref{prop: upper bounds Hdim}, with $d=5$.
+In our setup, a small adapted neighborhood $\mathcal{U} \subset \EE$ will play the role of a neighborhood in $\R^5$, and the 2-dimensional subspace $\mathscr{N}_x(\EE)$ will play the role of $\R^2$.

-Recall that by Masur's criterion, if the horizontal foliation on $M_q$ is not uniquely ergodic then $\til g_t q \to \infty$ as $t \to \infty$, where $\til g_t $ is the time-reversed geodesic flow as in \equ{eq: subgroups notation}; i.e., the trajectory eventually leaves every compact set.
-The following result gives (for a fixed surface) an upper bound for the measure of directions in which the orbit has escaped a large compact set by a fixed time.